ManolisFrag/sign-language-levenshtein-distance/README.md

 ## Instructions

-Before using the notebooks make sure that your excel files contain all the necessary information.
+Before using the notebooks make sure that your excel files contain all the necessary information like here:

 ![Alt text](/pics/initial_file_format.png?raw=true "Title")

+There is no limit on how many parameters your files can have but make sure that your annotations are consistent.
+In the scripts you must specify which column contains the glosses and which columns contain the annotations.

 ### Prerequisites